Consumer internet companies are easy to understand, but hard to create – TechCrunch

 Easy to understand, hard to do

 As described, this is the magic quadrant for consumer internet companies.
 Companies in this quadrant have a simple message that can be explained in five seconds or less, along with a component that’s hard to do.
-This may be an engineering build, regulatory approvals, cracking a network effect at scale, or building a brand that resonates.
+This may be an engineering build, regulatory approvals, cracking a network effect at scale or building a brand that resonates:

 - Coinbase: Crypto is a notoriously complex vertical to understand, but the magic of Coinbase is that it doesn’t require a person to have any specific knowledge to use the product.
 By abstracting away the complexities of safely buying and storing crypto, Coinbase brought crypto to the mass market.
 Despite the simplicity of Coinbase’s product, the infrastructure that makes it possible is one of the most sophisticated engineering builds I’ve ever seen.
 For instance, keeping 98%+ of crypto deposits in cold storage while enabling instantaneous transaction ability is not a straightforward feat or something that people think about, but it’s critical to the ultimate product experience.
 Even more, the security infrastructure is a moving target that requires Coinbase to constantly innovate.
-Coinbase also remains one of the few scaled crypto exchanges/brokerages that have never been hacked .
+Coinbase also remains one of the few scaled crypto exchanges/brokerages that have never been hacked.

-- Niantic: Niantic is a mobile game producer and the maker of Pokemon GO and Harry Potter: Wizards Unite.
-Niantic lands in the ‘easy to understand, hard to do’ category because the best games need little explanation; players simply open the app and start playing.
+- Niantic: Niantic is a mobile game producer and the maker of Pokémon GO and Harry Potter: Wizards Unite.
+Niantic lands in the “easy to understand, hard to do” category because the best games need little explanation; players simply open the app and start playing.
 Yet, there are few other companies that could successfully replicate the infrastructure that supports 100 million simultaneous instances in a single shared world geospatial game.

 - DoorDash: While DoorDash offers a drop-dead simple value proposition of better food delivery, the company has actually built a highly sophisticated software and operations stack that is really a next-generation last-mile logistics backbone.
-Much like Fedex or UPS, which were really software companies with trucks and drivers on the front end, DoorDash software controls every step of the process, from order batching, timing of food preparation, traffic analysis, and driver availability.
+Much like FedEx or UPS, which were really software companies with trucks and drivers on the front end, DoorDash software controls every step of the process, from order batching, timing of food preparation, traffic analysis and driver availability.
 DoorDash has largely out-executed competition because they recognized that better software and operations unlock a better product and a better business.
 For example, they solved reserved parking for dashers, and partnered with national chains to expand to non-urban markets.
 DoorDash also had to crack sufficient density in a geo-specific three-sided marketplace (restaurants, dashers, consumers), which is no small task.

 Easy to understand, easy to do

 Companies that are easy to understand may be able to get widespread, frictionless distribution, but those that are easy to do fall usually short when it comes to building a moat, or genuine competitive advantage.
-Brilliant marketing is not enough to prevent duplication, and business models that can be copied with something as simple as contract manufacturing may soon find themselves sidelined by competitors.
+Brilliant marketing is not enough to prevent duplication, and business models that can be copied with something as simple as contract manufacturing may soon find themselves sidelined by competitors:

 - Juicero: No example comes to mind more quickly than Juicero.
-The Juicero Press was an expensive Wi-Fi connected device that utilized single-serving, pre-juiced fruit and vegetable packets sold via an exclusive subscription model.
+The Juicero Press was an expensive Wi-Fi-connected device that utilized single-serving, pre-juiced fruit and vegetable packets sold via an exclusive subscription model.
 Juicero was easy to explain, but its technology wasn’t truly hard to do.
-Customers caught on to the fact that they didn’t actually need their device or Wi-Fi to make juice with the packets—they could do it with their hands by squeezing the packs.
+Customers caught on to the fact that they didn’t actually need their device or Wi-Fi to make juice with the packets — they could do it with their hands by squeezing the packs.
 And there were significant alternatives in the market.
 The company shut down after 16 months in business.

 - BlueSmart: BlueSmart, a smart luggage company, serves as another good example of a company that was easy to understand and had a clear use case.
-Unfortunately, there was little about the product that was hard to do—it faced stiff competition from other smart suitcase companies as well as incumbents.
+Unfortunately, there was little about the product that was hard to do — it faced stiff competition from other smart suitcase companies as well as incumbents.
 Away, for example, came to market at a similar time and was able to out-execute on brand.
 The final blow came when airlines began banning lithium batteries, which the company decided they wouldn’t be able to sufficiently differentiate without.

 Hard to understand, hard to do

-Companies that are hard to do—perhaps they offer multiple products or elaborate models—can be difficult to articulate, which often causes the message to become distorted.
+Companies that are hard to do — perhaps they offer multiple products or elaborate models — can be difficult to articulate, which often causes the message to become distorted.
 As a result, these companies often have low virality.
-They can experience the same fate when it comes to attracting capital, as only a narrow set of investors will feel comfortable understanding the scope of what they do.
+They can experience the same fate when it comes to attracting capital, as only a narrow set of investors will feel comfortable understanding the scope of what they do:

 - Doppler Labs: As mentioned, Doppler Labs headphones were hard to explain.
 They were different than any other headphones on the market and needed to be distinguished as such, but people failed to understand what set them apart and why they were valuable.
 While the technology to build the product may have been hard to do, that alone was insufficient to create a valuable company.